iossifovlab/gpf/userdocs/administration/getting_started.rst

     phenotypeBrowser = yes

-And you can enable the Phenotype tool by adding the following line:
+And you can enable the Phenotype Tool by adding the following line:

 .. code::